 Founded in 2005, the Athena SWAN Charter is a scheme that recognizes excellence in science, technology, engineering, mathematics and medicine (STEMM) employment for women in academia.

 In May 2015 the charter was expanded to recognise work undertaken in arts, humanities, social sciences, business and law (AHSSBL), and in professional and support roles, and for trans staff and students.
 The charter now recognises work undertaken to address gender equality more broadly, and not just barriers to progression that affect women.
 The University of Dundee became a member of the Charter in 2011 and the expanded charter in 2015.

-New Charter MembersThe University of Dundee was confirmed as a member of the new Athena SWAN Charter in September 2015.
-This represents the University's commitment to gender equality for all within the University of Dundee.
+New Charter MembersThe University of Dundee's membership of the new Charter in September 2015 represents the University's commitment to gender equality for all within the University of Dundee community.

 The expanded Athena SWAN Charter is based on ten key principles.
 As a member of this charter, the University of Dundee has committed to adopting these principles within their policies, practices, action plans and culture.

 Ten Key Principles* We acknowledge that academia cannot reach its full potential unless it can benefit from the talents of all.

 The six key principles of the pre-May 2015 charter are: